 - denies workers' comp for a back injury, an Iowa workers' compensation attorney can discuss the legal options available.

-Call Walker, Billingsley and Bair at (888) 435-9886 or fill out an online contact form to set up an appointment to discuss filing for workers' comp for a back injury like spondylolysis and get the information needed.
+Call Walker, Billingsley and Bair at (888) 435-9886 or fill out an online contact form to set up an appointment to discuss filing for workers' compensation for a back injury like spondylolysis and get the information needed.